drufball/layered-apis/README.md

 - **Can this feature stand on its own, or does it require integration into existing APIs?** For example, adding methods or properties to existing web platform objects like `Array` or `HTMLElement` is potentially tricky, and we're not sure yet whether we should create layered APIs that, upon importing, have global side effects.
 For now, features that require such integration are not a good candidate for layered APIs.

 - **Is this feature tricky to implement performantly or correctly?** It's better for the platform if such features can be standardized once, and implemented by browsers, instead of requiring developers to get them right every time independently.
-This criteria motivates the potential infinite virtual list or [tasklets](https://github.com/GoogleChromeLabs/tasklets) permafills.
+This criteria motivates the potential infinite virtual list or [tasklets](https://github.com/GoogleChromeLabs/tasklets) layered APIs.

 - **Do the APIs for this feature vary wildly across the JS ecosystem, or have they mostly settled down?** Layered APIs will be less successful when they try to pick a winner that excludes popular styles or paradigms.
 For example, a virtual DOM layered API would likely be a poor idea at this time.